ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     </figure>
     </div>

-Now you've got some basic effects set up for your treasure chest!
-You have learned how to create effect templates by combining various visual effects with sound effects, and how to spawn them at specific times!
+Now you've got some basic effects set up for your treasure chest.
+You have learned how to create effect templates by combining various visual effects with sound effects, and how to spawn them at specific times.
 Go forth, and make more awesome stuff.

 ## More Tips & Info